RyanJ-Ellison/ryanj-ellison.github.io/_pages/notes.md

     ->Add in a resources page
     ->Add in an FAQ tab?
-->Change order of blog posts to have "first post" at bottom - [Done]
+->Change order of blog posts to have "first post" at bottom - [Done] ->Blog posts
+    ->Power of presentations [Done]
+    ->Why go to conferences
+    ->How to go to conferences
+    ->Imran interview
+    ->Sienna Interview
+    ->Lubna interview